The <Siprec>

 sip:your-domain.com;secure=true&edge=ashburn

-If you'd like to use a specific partner and do not find them in the available Stream Connectors list, please contact Twilio Support directly with details about your desired partner through the Console or Help Center to submit a ticket.
+If you'd like to use a specific partner and don't find them in the available Stream Connectors list, please contact Twilio Support directly with details about your desired partner through the Console or Help Center to submit a ticket.

 The track